jruiz125/Hyperband-Hyperparameter-Tuning/src/utils/docs/README_Documentation_Sync.md

 - **`auto_update_docs.jl`** - One-liner for automatic updates
 - **`update_docs.jl`** - Advanced update script with source extractiontion Auto-Sync System

-This directory (`src/utils/docs/`) contains an automated system to keep `docs_for_language_server.jl` synchronized with exported functions from your ClampFixedRodSolver package.
+This directory (`src/utils/docs/`) contains an automated system to keep `docs_for_language_server.jl` synchronized with exported functions from your ClampedPinnedRodSolver package.

 ## 📁 Files